A Concise History of the Featherweight Case

 This case was used for both the 221K and 222K during its production time.
 It has a side tray instead of a top tray, and it also has the added foot controller bracket in the lid.

-In approximately 1958 Singer quit using the metal side trays, and switched to a red plastic tray mounted on a bracket.
+In approximately 1958 Singer started using a red plastic tray mounted on a bracket instead of the metal tray screwed to the case.

 Case V-UK #2 1959-1961